celebrity

 ADVERTISEMENT

-Der Beek shared that he's been diagnosed with colorectal cancer, which is a type of cancer that affects the colon or the rectum.
+In November 2024, Van Der Beek shared that he had been diagnosed with colorectal cancer, which is a type of cancer that affects the colon or the rectum.

 "There's reason for optimism, and I'm feeling good."

-Soon after talking to the magazine, he took to his own social media to share the story, and also call out other tabloid titles that reported it before he could open up.
+Soon after talking to the magazine, he posted the story on his own social media, and also called out other tabloid titles that reported it before he could open up.

-"There's no playbook for how announce these things, but I'd planned on talking about it at length with People magazine at some point soon… to raise awareness and tell my story on my own terms," he said.
+"There's no playbook for how announce these things, but I'd planned on talking about it at length with PEOPLE at some point soon… to raise awareness and tell my story on my own terms," he said.

 "But that plan had to be altered early this morning when I was informed that a tabloid was going to run with the news."